 The MacGuffin Library (2008)

-Text, Polymer Resin, Video
+Text, 16 Polymer Resin Objects, Video

 A term attributed to Hitchcock, the MacGuffin is a cinematic plot device, usually an object, that serves to set and keep the story in motion despite lacking intrinsic importance.
 For this project, the MacGuffin is seen as a unique object typology, existing within the constraints of cinema, and defined in shape and function to achieve the singular purpose of driving a filmic narrative.